KarlaJu/starting-with-javascript/README.md

 ## Course to start javascript
 ### This is a simple form to start with javascript.
-You can see a very basic star with javascript.
+This is the order of files:
 - Variables
+- Data types
-- Conditionals
+- Arrays
-- Loops
+- Conditional
-- Functions
+- Javascript